As the world re-opens on the other side of COVID, a question for you today.

 As much as I love the pastoral heart behind that, it’s the wrong focus.

-Yes, please call people who don’t have full internet access, or as things open up reach out to them personally in safe ways.
+Yes, please call people who don’t have full internet access, or reach out to them personally in safe ways.

 But—don’t miss this—everyone you want to reach is online.
 The younger the demographic, the more true that is.